-- lifestyle categories. - turn rates by analyzing store clusters.

-• New retail concepts (1000 m2) were developed to improve shopping experience and grow customer frequency and conversion.

-• The physical store experience was enhanced to feature Mavi's growing

-· Product availability was improved to increase conversion and stock-

-· A customer experience project was initiated to address touchpoints with new and loyal customers and lifecycles as a whole.
+- New retail concepts (1000 m2) were developed to improve shopping experience and grow customer frequency and conversion. - The physical store experience was enhanced to feature Mavi's growing lifestyle categories. - Product availability was improved to increase conversion and stockturn rates by analyzing store clusters. - A customer experience project was initiated to address touchpoints with new and loyal customers and lifecycles as a whole.